 The NIDA Young Investigator Travel Award encourages young investigators who are within 5-10 years of earning their PhD, MD, or DO degree entering the fields of addiction research and practice.
-The awards focus is to provide a training experience for young investigators in the area of drug addiction and infectious disease research, through conference fellowships at The ASAM Annual Conference.
+The awards focus is to provide a training experience for young investigators in the area of drug addiction through conference fellowships at the ASAM Annual Conference.

 2022 NIDA Young Investigator Travel Award Recipients